Frequently Asked Questions

 Will it Hurt?

 We will be as gentle as possible.
 The periodontal exam can be completed with little or no discomfort.
-If you are extra sensitive or scared or even fearful, let Dr. Gallez or Dr. Poulos know.
-If you are too shy or introverted to speak out your concerns or fear, it’s OK, Drs.
-Gallez or Poulos will cheer the atmosphere with their warm demeanor and make you feel more at ease.
+If you are extra sensitive or scared or even fearful, let Dr. Gallez, Dr. Browning or Dr. Sanz Miralles know.
+If you are too shy or introverted to speak out about your concerns or fear, it’s OK, Drs.
+Gallez, Browning and Sanz Miralles will cheer the atmosphere with their warm demeanor and make you feel more at ease.

 Do I Need X-Rays?